Strong emotions can make it difficult to make good choice, so it is important that students learn how to manage their emotions.

-- Use one of the emotion regulation strategies on the poster to get your emotions under control.
+- Use one of the emotion regulation strategies on the poster to get their emotions under control.

-- Once you have calmed down, you’ll fill out the reflection worksheet:
+- Once they have calmed down, they’ll fill out the reflection worksheet:

 - What happened?
 Students should write a sentence describing the situation that led them to go to the Cool Down Corner.
 In this introductory lesson, have students write a sentence about a time when they had a big emotion in the past.